sagarkites/Apache-Http-Https/README.md

 # Apache httpd-https
+# prerequisites
-* get the Instance-details amd-id, subnet-id, sg-id, and name of key-pair that you crreated
+* Grab the Instance-details amd-id, subnet-id, sg-id, and name of key-pair that you crreated
 * Run the playbook - ansible-playbook instance.yml
 * dynamic inventory - get the aws api responses dynamically with respect to Regions
 * chmod 755 ec2.py